Preston-Coding/EgsEcfEditorApp/README.md

 - Any element with errors is NOT written to the file!
 ```
 The error state is inherited structure upwards.
 A error of a subelement invalidates its container upto the root element.
 So pay attention to any error listed in the error report view and take care of it if you need the corresponding element in the final `.ecf` file.

+### Language and Tool Support
+Icons and Controls with complex behavior have tooltips on mouse over.
+All Labels and tootips are localised.
+At the moment de-DE and en-GB is supported.

 ### Tool Areas